-2.3.10 Connection of the analog interface
+2.3.10 Connecting the analog interface

-The 15 pole connector (type: D-sub, VGA) on the rear side is an analog interface.
+The 15-pole connector (Type: Sub-D, D-Sub) on the rear side is an analog interface.
 To connect this to a controlling hardware (PC, electronic circuit), a standard plug is necessary (not included in the scope of delivery).
-It's generally advisable to switch the device completely off before connecting or disconnecting this connector, but at least the DC terminal.
+It's generally advisable to switch the device completely off before connecting or disconnecting this connector, but at least the DC output.

-2.3.11 Connection of the share bus
+2.3.11 Connecting the Share bus

-The "Share-Bus" connectors on the rear side (2x BNC type) can be used to connect to the share bus of further units.
-The main purpose of the share bus is to balance the voltage of multiple units in parallel operation, especially when using the integrated function generator of the master unit.
-For further information about parallel operation refer to section "3.7.1.
-Parallel operation in master-slave (MS)".
+The "Share BUS" connectors on the rear side (2x BNC type) can be used to connect to the Share bus of further units.
+The main purpose of the Share bus is to balance the voltage of multiple units in parallel operation.
+For further information about parallel operation refer to section "3.7.1 Parallel operation in master-slave (MS)".